 Is Your Perfectionism Stunting Your Child?

-We have to love our child enough to face the tough question “Am I expecting too much from them?” and if we find that the answer is a resounding yes, we then have to dig deep within ourselves to ask the even tougher question, “Why?”
+We have to love our child enough to face the tough question “Am I expecting too much from my children?” and if we find that the answer is a resounding yes, we then have to dig deep within ourselves to ask the even tougher question, “Why?”

-Typically, our need to control the behavior of our little people is a byproduct of the messages we ourselves received when we were kids.
+And for still others, our own upbringing, growing up under the watchful eye of our own perfectionist parents, has trained us to continually seek perfection and approval in everything we do, including our parenting.
+Our need to control our children’s achievements may be a byproduct of the messages we ourselves received when we were kids.
 And because these messages are stored in our subconscious mind, we may not even realize that we are acting out these messages until our children are negatively impacted by it.

 The Problems with Perfectionism

 Our main job as parents is to be a good role model for our children.
-So instead of spending copious amounts of time trying to mold them into “perfect” people, why don’t we just let them see us embrace our own imperfections with a healthy dose of humor and let the rest naturally fall into place?
+So instead of spending copious amounts of time trying to mold them into perfect people, we need to let them see us embrace our own imperfections.